pumukit/PuMuKIT-doc/MigrationGuide.md

 In this case you must change the selected branch in the file and after execute "composer update" to update

-For some versions you must do expecific changes, see the following migrations guides to view this changes:

 1. [Guide to migrate from PuMuKIT 2.6 to PuMuKIT 3.0](migration_guides/from2.6to3.0.md)